OverfitFlow/CGMatch/README.md

 To install the required packages, please refer to the description in the USB.

-To train using CGMatch, simply run:
+To train using CGMatch, we take the dataset CIFAR10 with 40 labels as an example, please run:
 ```
 python train.py --c config/classic_cv/cgmatch/cgmatch_cifar10_40_0.yaml
 ```